usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

       RSRP.Mean (dBm) - Averaged SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Count (count) - Number of RSRP measurements in the sample, used to calculate RSRP
       ```
-    - Note that this xApp uses REPORT Style 4 (O-RAN E2SM-KPM clause 7.4.5) with the condition being that the UE must have Slice/Service Type (SST): 001 and Slice Differentiator (SD): 0xFFFFFF.
+    - Note that this xApp uses REPORT Style 4 (O-RAN E2SM-KPM clause 7.4.5) with the condition being to match the UE's Slice/Service Type (SST) and Slice Differentiator (SD).
+The code has been patched to subscribe to 4-octet slice IDs (SST+SD) if SD ≠ 0xFFFFFF, instead of a 1-octet SST (clause 8.3.11).
 - **KPM Monitor to CSV xApp (xapp_kpm_moni_write_to_csv, new xApp)**:
   - Retains all functionality from xapp_kpm_moni, but rather than outputting to stdout, writes to `logs/KPI_Metrics.csv`.
 - **KPM Monitor to InfluxDB v2 xApp (xapp_kpm_moni_write_to_influxdb, new xApp)**: